jamesdanielv/thermal_cam_mlx90640/Updates/README.md

 instead of printing out C from mlx90640To[x], i switched output to be this

    float temp=mlx90640To[x+y*32];

    if (temp<26){Serial.print(". .");}

     if (temp>26 & temp<29){Serial.print(".-.");}

    if (temp>29 & temp<31){Serial.print(".+.");}

    if (temp>31 & temp<33){Serial.print(".O.");}

    if (temp>33 & temp<35){Serial.print(".#.");}

    if (temp>35){Serial.print(".@.");}
+   this is sort of a pixel art map from ascii char art.

    this allows a denser display showing of information if a warm body is in front of sensor.